 Research and teacher feedback both demonstrate that the most successful classroom learning results from small-group lessons.

-Our intimate learning environments are the most effective tool to address our students’ kindergarten-readiness obstacles.
+Our intimate learning environments are the most effective tool to address our students’ obstacles to academic success.
 Small class sizes allow teachers to meet students’ individual behavioral, emotional and academic needs.

 1 Assistant Teacher per class